 There is still a real need for a greater understanding of the precise nature of the movement difficulties in DCD in order to help design more helpful interventions.
 The studies described here have added to our understanding of movement planning.
 Although more research is needed this is an important first step.
 Studies on different developmental disabilities have already used this approach to gain a better understanding of movement difficulties, which has led to the identification of areas for targeting intervention.

 Who are we telling about these findings?

-We have already published findings in three academic journals (see top of page for details) and have submitted one others for peer review.
+We have published findings in fours academic journals.
 In addition, we have published the findings in the professional journal of the Dyspraxia Foundation and presented findings at the national and international conference on Developmental Coordination Disorder which is attended by UK based researchers and clinicians working with children and adults with DCD.

 This research was supported by The Leverhulme Trust and has only recently been completed.